Pastoral Support Groups in School:

 This video may give an insight in the role of young carers.
 It is estimated that there are 2 in every class room across the country.

 We are very fortunate in Surrey to have the Surrey Young Carers charity based here in Guildford.
-I am very happy to make a referral to them at any time They say:
+The HSLW is very happy to make a referral to them at any time.
+They say:

 Surrey Young Carers has been supporting young carers across the county since 1996